namdlefhtes/calculator/README.md

 2021-01-18

-working typed numbers and operators, and equals.
+working typed numbers and operators, and equals, and clear.
+Work on css and layout next time!